aguslr/docker-postfix/README.md

 #### Password file

-As an alternative to pass the relay's server password at runtime, we can use a password file (e.g. `passwd`) with the format:
+As an alternative to passing the relay's server password at runtime, we can use a password file (e.g. `passwd`) with the format:

     [RELAYSERVER]:RELAYPORT RELAYUSER:RELAYPASS